America's Most Beautiful Bike Ride

 Most Unique Scenic and Fun Ride for Recreational Bicyclists

-Rest stops with a great selection of food and beverages are offered overlooking Emerald Bay, West Shore-Tahoe City, in Truckee (for Century riders), Kings Beach (Lunch), and Water Stop at Half Spooner and at Spooner Junction.
+Rest Stops with a great selection of food and beverage are offered overlooking Emerald Bay, Tahoe City, in Truckee (for Century riders), Kings Beach, a water stop at Half Spooner and at Spooner Junction.
 Drop bags will be provided at the first three rest stops if you chose to discard clothing.
-Please include your Pull Tag Drop Bag Number from your Event Number in your Drop Bag and write your name and number on the drop bag.
-First aid and technical support are provided at rest stops and on the course.
+Please include your Pull-Tag Drop Bag Number from your Event Bib Number in your Drop Bag and write your name and number on the drop bag and leave with rest stop staff for them to return it to the finish.
+First Aid and Technical Support (Bike Mechanics) are stationed at rest stops and along the course.
 SAG is also provided to transport participants forward on the course and may be subject to delayed returns and final course sweep if one requires transport to the Finish.

 Cut-off times are established at various points and at each rest stop where ride organizers reserve the right to ask "behind time" participants to sag forward.